-- 1 Assigning a media collection to an application or shared module
+- 1 Assigning a media collection to an application

 - 2 Managing media collections